Multitenancy

 Preliminary steps after upgrading from Consul Democracy version 1.5.0

 If you're upgrading a Consul Democracy installation to version 2.0.0 from version 1.5.0, you'll have to follow these steps before enabling multitenancy.
-These steps aren't necessary on new Consul Democracy installations.
+These steps aren't necessary on Consul Democracy installations that used version 2.0.0 or later as their initial version.

 First, after deploying version 2.0.0 to your production server, execute the release tasks: